Two and a Half Men: Potential reboot

 When Sheen appeared on the April 2019 broadcast of Loose Women, he expressed interest in a potential revival, hoping to make two more seasons to tie up loose characters ends.
 In response, Jon Cryer expressed reluctance to return to working with Sheen full time, comparing it to a roller coaster.

+In December 2023, after Sheen had a role in Chuck Lorre's new show Bookie alongside Angus Jones, ending their rivalries, Jon Cryer said that he was not going to rule anything out towards a possible reboot of the show.
+However, in February 2024 Cryer said that he doesn't know if he wants to work with Sheen "for any length of time".